Hongyi6328/MetaNDroids_Orbital2022/README.md

 The details include its image with bigger size, its type (software app, survey, experiment or other), the full version of project description, and a rating bar displaying .

 ### Verification Codes
-There is a section for your to enter verification code. **Verification code is used to confirm that a user really participated in a certain project.** A single "participation" is called an **action**.
+There is a section for your to enter verification code. **A verification code is used to confirm that a user really participated in a certain project.** A single "participation" is called an **action**.
 A user can take multiple **actions** for a project, each rewarding the user some **Participation Points**.
 For example, user A posts a software app on **Parti.**, and the system will send an email along with a list of available verification codes to A.  User B participates in A's project, so A gives one of the codes to B. The latter enters the code on the platform, so that the platform knows user B really participates and gives B the corresponding amount of **Participation Points.** Furthermore, A can invite B to participate in the project again if additional assistance needed.
 After that, B can enter another code to redeem the reward.

+You may want to ask: Why cannot A just confirm on their side that B has participated in the project?
+Why do we have to deal with an ugly code?
+The answer is:
+- For larger projects, it is very inefficient to manually confirm every action taken.
+People make mistakes, and our aim is to prevent people from doing so.
+- A can hide the code somewhere in their project, and encourage B to find it themself.
+Hence, participation is no longer a formality but an in-depth experience.

 **You cannot enter verification code for your own projects.**